patrikx3/onenote/README.md

 # CLI Install

+## The CLI Install is DEPRECATED entirely!

+Please, do not use anymore.

+## The old method is problematic

 The ```CLI``` install is not always working because of some Linux distros are different by time to time, so it is possible then, the ```configstore``` is only working with ```sudo```, so the preferred way is to use the ```released``` ```AppImage``` as above!